Some wine lists are more popular than others. Ah, wine lists, they’re just like us.

 In a word, The French Laundry wine list is epic.
 In two words, it’s completely epic.
 It’s difficult to summarize something so expansive and thoughtful, but we’ll try.
 The vast majority of the French Laundry wine list is bottles.
 If you’re looking for a deep selection of wines by the glass, the French Laundry may not be your best bet.
 That said, the wines by the glass they choose are considered critically.
 They absolutely have your best interest in mind.
 The bottles, then.
 They’re organized by geography and color.
 The granularity is astounding.
 Want to browse French whites from the Loire Valley?
 How about North Coast syrahs?
 Wait wait, what about four different bottles in eight different vintages of French Anjou-Saumur?
 If you’re a wine nerd, take a look at their wine list right now.
 It may be the most impressive collection of oenological decision-making you ever see.

 The French Laundry is a BinWise customer, too.
 They smartly use a digital wine list.
-Learn why contactless menus in restaurants are so important.

 2. Del Frisco's Wine List